 When an individual does not appoint one or more persons to make medical, placement or financial decisions and becomes incapacitated, it may be necessary for the court to appoint a Guardian or Conservator.
 A Guardian is responsible for making decisions for the incapacitated person regarding daily living, placement in a nursing facility and other health care decisions.
 A Conservator manages the incapacitated person’s financial matters.
 Guardians and Conservators are supervised by, and report to, the Court on an annual basis or more frequently as necessary,

-The elder law lawyers at Draneas Huglin Cooper LLC have many years of experience in establishing, defending and administering guardianships and conservatorships.
+The elder law lawyers at Draneas Huglin Dooley LLC have many years of experience in establishing, defending and administering guardianships and conservatorships.